withanage/OMP_KNV_Plugin/README.md

 ## Requirements

-Following requirements are necessary for the use of the Metadata-Export tool:
+Following requirements are necessary for the use of the Metadata-Export Tool:

 * the Python programming language ([version 2.7](https://www.python.org/download/releases/2.7/))